raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_1.md

 --- task ---

-The main resources folder consists of one subfolder entitled 'Sessions' (containing resources to the twelve sessions/one-hour lessons) as well as four further files:
+The main resources folder consists of one subfolder entitled 'Sessions' (containing resources for the twelve sessions/one-hour lessons) as well as four further files:
 + App development course scheme of work (SoW) (spreadsheet)
 + App development student workbook (slides for use as worksheets)
 + Lesson wireframe (text document)